-- During the show they need to stay within earshot of the door in case people need to be let in, but are free to watch the show from the hallway if the lights are off and the door is open in the lobby.
+- During the show, they need to stay within earshot of the door in case people need to be let in but are free to watch the show from the hallway if the lights are off and the door is open in the lobby.

 Tech booth (producer’s choice; could be you or someone the producer has chosen)

 The tech booth needs to be set up for every show.
 Most of this is covered in Ty’s training, and the handy picture book should get you through the lights set up.
-There are a couple things that need to happen at each show.
+There are a couple of things that need to happen at each show.

 - Set up the projector and run the slides.
 This is how we advertise classes and keep people coming back.